joelmeyerch/Zabbix-LSI-RAID-Monitoring-Pull/README.md

-# Zabbix template for Intel/LSI/Symbios RAID Controllers
+# Zabbix template for Intel/LSI/Symbios RAID Controllers (Pull-Only)

 [Topic](https://www.zabbix.com/forum/showthread.php?t=41439) on zabbix forum

+**I have converted this Template to pull-only monitoring.
+The Zabbix server/proxy pulls all data directly from the monitored hosts via Zabbix agent so eliminating the need for a connection from Client to Zabbix server.**

 ## LSI_RAID_valuemaps
 Zabbix value mappings for "Template LSI RAID".
 Should be imported before template via "Administration" -> "General" -> "Value mapping" -> "Import".